mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

 ## Setting Up Repository and Adding Dependencies

 We'll start by initializing a repository using pnpm, the package manager of choice for MK Decision.
-This guide will assume that pnpm is already installed globally.
+This guide will assume that node and pnpm are already installed globally.

 Create a project directory, and in it, using the command line run `$ pnpm init `.
 Follow the prompts (you can use the default values for all of the setup questions if desired).
 You will now have a package.json file.

 In the project directory, add a folder called `services`.
 This will be where we write our handler functions.
-In that folder also create a subfolder called `lib`, where we will write helper functions that are used by the handlers.
+In that folder also create a subfolder called `lib`, where we can eventually write helper functions that are used by the handlers.
 These will be bundled together with the handlers that import them when Webpack runs.

 Let's install some dependencies.
-Our example repository will use [TypeScript](https://www.typescriptlang.org/), as this adds useful features to JavaScript and is especially helpful for keeping track of complicated data structures.
-TypeScript is not required for using any of the other tools covered in this guide, but if you intend to use TypeScript on a project, it is a good idea to set it up early.
+Our example repository will use [TypeScript](https://www.typescriptlang.org/).
+This adds useful features to JavaScript.
+One of things it assists with is keeping track of complicated data structures, which makes it ideal for use on the backend.
+TypeScript is not required for using any of the other tools covered in this guide, but if you intend to use TypeScript on a project, it is a very good idea to set it up early.
 To install TypeScript, use the command `$ pnpm install typescript --save` (you can also use `i` as an abbreviation for `install`).
 If you are not planning to use Typescript, use `.js` as a file extension any time this guide uses `.ts`.

 The other dependency that is required for production is Source Map Support.
 This is important for Webpack, and setting it up will be a necessary configuration step.
 Install it with `$ pnpm i source-map-support --save`.